 - Find ways to stay involved with others.
 If you’re able to work, continue to do so.
 If you can’t find a job, consider volunteering.
 If you’d like to meet more people, consider joining a schizophrenia support group or getting involved with a local church, club, or other organization.

 - Take advantage of support services in your area.
-Ask your doctor or therapistabout services available in your area or contact hospitals and mental health clinics.
-You can also learn more about the support services available by contacting the National Alliance on Mental Illness.
-Call (800) 950-6264 or go to www.nami.org.
+Ask your doctor or therapist about services available in your area, contact hospitals and mental health clinics, or see Resources & References section below for links to support services in your country.

 The importance of a supportive living environment